 - a lack of new skill sets

 - a fall in STEM investment

-- high costs linked to having in-house software developers
+- high costs linked to having software developers in-house

-Nearsure is a remote-first, nearshore software outsourcing company looking to unlock unexploited potential in Latin America, providing the most knowledgeable, experienced and highly trained professionals to meet our clients’ immediate needs.
+Nearsure is a remote-first, nearshore software outsourcing company looking to unlock untapped potential in Latin America, providing the most knowledgeable, experienced and highly trained professionals to meet our clients’ immediate needs.
 And as recruiters, it is our job to find the perfect fit.

-To make sure we achieve this, we have built an exhaustive recruitment process, consisting of several stages to assess the candidate’s skill set, values, ethics, experience, etc. At Nearsure we look for team members that:
+To make sure we achieve this, we have built an exhaustive recruitment process, consisting of several stages to assess the candidate’s skill set, values, ethics, experience, etc. At Nearsure, we look for team members that:

 - share our company’s values and capabilities

 - possess a combination of soft and hard skills

 - are able to adapt to specific project requirements

 Furthermore, we limit our pool of collaborators exclusively to senior developers with at least 5 years of experience.
 This way, we’re sure that we’re dealing with professionals with a solid technical background and ideally, with previous experience working on US-based projects.